 Nor does the Parades Commission operate to any international standards on rights; though this seems not to bother those who might otherwise be shouting loudly about ‘rights’.
 It acts in the interests of public order (not within its legislative or regulatory remit), despite freedom of assembly being given precedence by the European Court of Human Rights (see Alekseyev v Russia 2011).

 It must also be kept in mind that for the most part police presence at Parades is there to protect those walking on parade, lawfully.
-Yet, as in North Belfast, and elsewhere, the full weight of the authorities is reined against those walking on Parade, with attention to repeated breaches of Parades Commission on protest determinations being rewarded by further restrictions on the fully compliant Parades year after year; and again this year.
+Yet, as in North Belfast, and elsewhere, the full weight of the authorities is reined against those walking on Parade or others from the same community walking alongside, with attention to repeated breaches of Parades Commission on protest determinations being rewarded by further restrictions on the fully compliant Parades year after year; and again this year.

 The Parades Commission relies on the fact that while a ‘resident’ may gain legal aid to challenge a Determination, an individual who is denied the opportunity of cultural expression and free association in doing nothing that is of itself illegal is not able to source legal aid.
 Imbalance, and inequity is inherent to the Parades Commission writ.